 - 2 teaspoons tomato paste

 - 1 bay leaves

 - ⅓ pound carrot organic, sliced

 - 1 tablespoon raisins optional

-- 1 to 2 teaspoons ghee or brown butter, grass fed
+- 2 teaspoons ghee or brown butter, optional

 - Drain the water from the soaked chickpeas and cook it until soft.